anaumsharif/VIDEO-PROCESSING-USING-PYTHON/README.md

-Creating a README for video processing using Python is a great idea for guiding others on how to use your code or project.
-Here's a template you can use:

----

 # Video Processing Using Python

 This project focuses on video processing using Python, leveraging popular libraries like OpenCV and MoviePy.
-The tools provided here enable various tasks such as video editing, frame manipulation, and basic computer vision tasks.
+The tools provided here enable various tasks such as video editing, frame manipulation, and basic computer vision tasks.The "Video Processing Using Python" project is designed to facilitate various video manipulation tasks using Python programming and popular libraries such as OpenCV and MoviePy.
+This project provides a set of scripts and tools that enable users to edit videos, extract frames, and perform basic computer vision tasks on video data.

 ## Features